Mike Pompeo blasts Democrats over ‘delay and obstruction’ of key State Department nominees

 Back in March, Mr. Trump nominated Ms. Breier to become assistant secretary of state for Western Hemisphere affairs, overseeing matters including Venezuela sanctions and programs countering Chinese and Russian influence across Central and South America.

 The Senate Foreign Relations Committee held a June 13 hearing on Ms. Breier’s nomination, during which the committee swiftly agreed to “favorably” move her nomination forward.
 That was four months ago.
-The nomination has yet to be brought before the full Senate for a vote.
+It was not until Thursday night that her confirmation was pushed through the full Senate.

 “Kim Breier’s been in limbo for some time now,” one State Department official told The Times, suggesting that Senate Democrats are delaying votes in hopes the nominees will eventually tire of the uncertainty and withdraw.